 Does a member need to have all their communities assessed if they want to become an Approved Operator under the ARCO Code?

-Operators will need to demonstrate compliance regularly on a sample of their schemes, so not all schemes will be assessed in any given year.
+Operators first need to achieve compliance on one assessment to become an Approved Operator.
+Operators will then need to demonstrate compliance regularly on a sample of their communities, so not all communities will be assessed in any given year.

-ARCO members agree to be bound by ARCO’s Standards and Compliance Framework, which includes a number of provisions with the Consumer Code at its centre.
-This includes that members need to agree to an ongoing programme of external assessments.
-The number of assessments will depend on the number of communities a member operators – larger operators will need to go through a higher number of assessments.
+ARCO members agree to be bound by ARCO’s Standards and Compliance Framework, which includes a number of provisions with assessments under the Consumer Code at its centre.
+The number of assessments will depend on the number of communities a member operates – larger operators will need to go through a higher number of assessments.
 Single site operators will need to be assessed at least every two years.

 ARCO does not provide a dispute resolution service, and will refer complaints that are made to it to the relevant member for resolution.

 The Code requires Approved Operators to provide a clear complaints procedure and to offer recourse to the relevant Ombudsman service if they cannot resolve a complaint to a complainant’s satisfaction.
 As such, any concerns that customers or residents may have about an ARCO Approved Operator should be raised with the operator directly.